7 things to know about the history of Earth Day

 (Santi Visalli / Getty Images)

-According to Encyclopedia Britannica, Nelson and Hayes recognized the energy of student-led anti-war activism and wanted to infuse that energy with what was a relatively new environmental consciousness in the general public.
+According to Encyclopedia Britannica, Nelson and Hayes recognized the energy of student-led anti-war activism in the 1960s, and they wanted to infuse that energy with what was a relatively new environmental consciousness in the general public.

 Nelson and Hayes sought to harness this environment-focused energy of young people to help push forth environmental priorities in national politics.